-(c) Required use of model retention agreement.
+(1) Required use of model retention agreement.

-An attorney seeking to establish presumptive compensation under this rule shall execute and be bound by the Model Retention Agreement in the form required by the court.
+An attorney seeking to establish presumptive compensation under this rule shall execute and be bound by the Model Retention Agreement in the form required by the court and filed pursuant to LBR 2016.1.
 Such attorney shall also obtain the signatures of the debtor(s) to the Model Retention Agreement.
-A copy of the fully executed Model Retention Agreement shall be attached to the statement filed by the attorney under Fed.
-R. Bankr.
-P. 2016(b).

-(d) Applications for fees in addition to presumptive amount.
+(2) Applications for fees in addition to presumptive amount.

-In extraordinary circumstances, an attorney receiving presumptive compensation under this rule may seek additional fees through an application for allowance of additional compensation and, if necessary, a motion to modify a confirmed plan.
-Such an application shall be set for a hearing upon notice to the debtor(s), the chapter 13 trustee, the U.S. Trustee, and all creditors and parties in interest.
-Such an application shall be accompanied by an affidavit justifying the request and including an itemization of all services rendered by the attorney, from the initiation of representation of the debtor(s) through the date of application, supporting the total amount of compensation sought.
-This affidavit shall be filed with the court and served on the debtor(s), the chapter 13 trustee, and the U.S. Trustee.
+In extraordinary circumstances, an attorney may seek additional fees and costs through an application for additional compensation and, if necessary, a motion to modify a confirmed plan.
+Such an application shall include a justification for the request and itemization of all services and costs rendered by the attorney, from the initiation of representation of the debtor(s) through the date of application, supporting the total amount of compensation sought, and give notice to the debtor(s), the chapter 13 trustee, the U.S. Trustee, and all creditors and parties in interest.

-(e) Applications for attorney's fees in cases dismissed prior to confirmation.
+(b) Applications for attorney's fees in cases dismissed prior to confirmation.

-In the event the debtor(s) case is dismissed prior to confirmation, then attorney's fees awarded pursuant to 11 U.S.C. § 330(a)(4)(B) must be reasonable.
-In those cases wherein the attorney for the debtor(s) is seeking to be paid attorney's fees from funds received by the chapter 13 trustee from the debtor(s) prior to dismissal and still in trustee's possession, the attorney for the debtor(s) shall timely file a detailed fee application within 14 days of the date the case was dismissed with notice to the debtor(s) and the trustee.
-The application must state that debtor(s) have been advised of the attorney's intent to seek payment on their attorney's fees from funds being held by the trustee that would otherwise be refunded to the debtor(s) pursuant to 11 U.S.C. § 1326(a)(2) and that the debtor(s) have the right to object to the allowance of some or all of the fees requested.
+In the event the debtor(s) case is dismissed prior to confirmation, then attorney's fees awarded pursuant to 11 U.S.C. \S 330(a)(4)(B) must be reasonable.
+In those cases wherein the attorney for the debtor(s) is seeking to be paid attorney's fees after dismissal from funds paid by debtor(s) to and still held by the chapter 13 trustee, the attorney for the debtor(s) shall timely file a detailed fee application within 14 days of the date the case was dismissed with notice to the debtor(s) and the trustee.
+The application must state that debtor(s) have been advised of the attorney's intent to seek payment on their attorney's fees from funds being held by the trustee that would otherwise be refunded to the debtor(s) pursuant to 11 U.S.C. \$ 1326(a)(2) and that the debtor(s) have the right to object to the allowance of some or all of the fees requested.
 Failure of debtor(s)' attorney to timely file a fee application will result in funds being refunded to the debtor(s).

 11 U.S.C. § 329, 330, 503(b)(2) Fed.
 R. Bankr.
-P. 2016 District of Idaho General Order No. 291
+P. 2016 District of Idaho General Order No. 437

 This rule provides an alternative fee approach to counsel representing chapter 13 debtors.
 Ordinarily, counsel representing debtors in chapter 13 cases would be required to support fees paid pre-petition or through a confirmed plan by providing itemization on a time and hour basis.
 This court has previously as a matter of practice waived, in most cases, the requirement of itemization of services for counsel charging a fee for services in the case not exceeding \$1,000.00.
-See generally In re

-Gebert, 99.4 I.B.C.R.
+See generally In re Gebert, 99.4 I.B.C.R.
 137, 138 (Bankr.
 D. Idaho 1999).

-The court wishes to ensure reasonable and adequate compensation is paid chapter 13 debtors' counsel, to encourage full performance of duties by such counsel throughout the duration of the case as debtors' needs and changed circumstances require; and to eliminate the expense of serial requests for incremental fees through modified plans.
-It has elected to do so through a significantly higher presumptively reasonable fee, but conditions its availability to those cases where debtors and their counsel agree to a standard form of retention agreement outlining the mutual duties and responsibilities of attorney and client.
+The court wishes to ensure reasonable and adequate compensation is paid chapter 13 debtor(s) counsel, to encourage full performance of duties by such counsel throughout the duration of the case as needs and changed circumstances require; and to eliminate the expense of serial requests for incremental fees.
+It has elected to do so through a significantly higher presumptively reasonable fee, but conditions its availability to those cases where debtor(s) and counsel agree to a standard form of retention agreement outlining the mutual duties and responsibilities of attorney and client.